Ontario Pension Board

 The Ontario Pension Board in Canada is an independent organization responsible for administering the Public Service Pension Plan, a defined benefit pension plan, for certain employees of the provincial government and its agencies, boards, and commissions.
 The Public Service Pension Plan (PSPP) generally covers civil servants, those employed in the Office of the Auditor General, and those required to be members by legislation or order-in-council.

-Ontario Pension Board is one of Canada's top eight pension funds, nicknamed the "Maple 8" or "Maple Revolutionaries."
+Ontario Pension Board is one of Canada's top ten pension funds, nicknamed the "Maple Revolutionaries."
+Due to their size, they are not included in the Maple Eight.

 History

 Ontario Pension Board was established in the early 1920s.

 Organization

 The Ontario Pension Board (OPB) is the administrator of the Public Service Pension Plan (PSPP), a contributory defined benefit plan.
 Both employees (members) and their employers contribute to the PSPP to fund members' future pension benefits.
 The plan administers the pensions for some 44,000 members, and it pays pensions to about 39,000 retired members (and 6,600 deferred retirees).

 In 2023, OPB was 85% funded and had $31.7 billion in assets, with a membership of 99,200 and a 8.6/10 satisfaction rate among clients.
 Members contribute 7.4% of their annual salary up to the Year's Maximum Pensionable Earnings (YMPE) then 10.5% of their salary above the YMPE.
 The YMPE is $71,300 in 2025.
 On average, contributions fund 20–25% of pensions; the other 75–80% is funded by investment returns.